From Prompt to Code Part 2: Inside Gemini CLI's Memory and Tools

 }

-This gives Gemini CLI the best of both worlds: full control over the conversational context for features like /memory refresh
+This gives Gemini CLI the best of both worlds: full control over the conversational context for features like /memory refresh, and the token-saving benefits of the API's implicit caching.

 How Cached Tokens are Tracked

-is handled by the UI layer, which consumes events from the core chat logic.
+The tracking of cachedContentTokenCount is handled by the UI layer, which consumes events from the core chat logic.
 Here's the flow:

 API Response: The